Skip to content

 assert "2022-12-28" not in calendar.holidays_all.holidays()

 For convenience, remove_changes(exchange) also clears all changes for a given exchange.
-Pass None to clear changes for every exchange at once.

-Clearing individual days with CLEAR
+Clearing individual days

 An incoming changeset can contain CLEAR entries to remove the change for specific dates while leaving other dates untouched: